 "The future of work isn’t robotics, or artificial intelligence, or automation, it is and will always be about people," says Church.

 The reskilling push is part of New Profit’s Future of Work Grand Challenge, which is designed to help prepare 12 million Americans from underserved communities for job success by 2025.

 Teams from all around the world will have 30 months to develop their reskilling plans, with a panel of judges announcing the winners in January 2023.
 In addition to $3 million in milestone awards throughout the competition, the top team will win $1.5 million, with second and third place sharing $500,000.
 Their training solutions will be expanded to help at least 25,000 people, with the broader goal of rolling them out on a national scale.

 “We've been at the forefront of innovation for 25 years,” Dr. Emily Musil Church, executive director of equity at XPRIZE.
 “The future of work isn’t robotics, or artificial intelligence, or automation, it is and will always be about people.
 XPRIZE Rapid Reskilling will create a future in which all workers can rapidly attain new and more relevant skills to equal the pace of technological developments.”

 Think you might have an idea to radically shift the speed and effectiveness of reskilling in today’s job market?
 Click here to register and begin the journey.
 You and your team could be on the verge of changing the lives of millions.

-Michael d’Estries writes about innovation for a variety of outlets including Business Insider and CNN.
+Michael d’Estries writes about innovation, arts, and culture for a variety of outlets.
 When he’s not online, Michael runs his large apple farm and honey business in the Finger Lakes region of New York.